 A workshop kicked off the 2012 California effort for new appliance standards, and the California IOUs plan to continue their support to the California Energy Commission.
 The Ecova Research and Policy Team will continue to provide technical support to the California IOUs to drive energy savings.
 Ecova’s support focuses on set-top boxes, computers, and other plug loads and lighting topics.

 Ecova is the total energy and sustainability management company whose sole purpose is to see more, save more, and sustain more for its clients.
 Using insights based on consumption, cost and carbon footprint data spanning thousands of utilities, hundreds of thousands of business sites and millions of households, Ecova provides fully managed, technology-optimized solutions for saving resources, which in turn increase returns, lower risks, and enhance reputations.
 Ecova is the largest non-regulated subsidiary of Avista Corp (NYSE: AVA and avistacorp.com).
-For more information, visit the company’s website at ecova.com, on LinkedIn at linkd.in/ecovainc, or follow Ecova on Twitter at @ecovainc.
+For more information, visit the company’s website at ecova.com, on LinkedIn at linkedin.com/company/ecova, or follow Ecova on Twitter at @ecovainc.